HV4512/Rainfall-Prediction-using-Machine-Learning/DataVisualization/Datavisualisation.md

 - Distribution Plot
 - Joint Plot
 - Scatter Plot
-- Violin plot
+- Violin plots
-- Count plot
+- Count plots
-- Pair Plot
+- Pair Plots

 ## 1.Distribution Plot
 ` A Distplot or distribution plot, depicts the variation in the data distribution.
 Seaborn Distplot represents the overall distribution of continuous data variables.
 The below graph depicts the plotting of data for various variables in the dataset.`